 3. Tell yourself that “those days are gone.”

 The next time you feel like procrastinating, tell yourself that “those days are gone.”
 It’s not the last minute of my career to regret everything.
-Say it loudly, make it clear to yourself that you will not make the bad things happen once again.
+Say it loudly, and make it clear to yourself that you will not make bad things happen once again.
 Let go of your days of stress.

 4. Promise yourself to try to do better